xcore/sc_lcd/doc/examples.rst

 Getting Started
 +++++++++++++++

    #.
-Plug the XA-SK-LCD Slice Card into the 'STAR' slot of the Slicekit Core Board
+Plug the XA-SK-LCD Slice Card into the 'STAR' slot of the sliceKIT Core Board
    #.
-Plug the XA-SK-XTAG2 Card into the Slicekit Core Board.
+Plug the XA-SK-XTAG2 Card into the sliceKIT Core Board.
    #.
 Ensure the XMOS LINK switch on the XA-SK-XTAG2 is set to "off".
    #.
 Ensure the jumper on the XA-SK-SCR480 is bridged if the back light is required.
    #.
 Open ``app_lcd_demo.xc`` and build the project.